DukeWilki/Budget-Tracker/README.md

 * [Questions](#questions)

 ## Description
-Budget-Tracker is a personal financia manageent application which is functional both online and offline.
+Budget-Tracker is a personal financial manageent application which is functional both online and offline.

 ## Files
 This applictaion is made up of: The main file is the server.js found in the root directory.
 The schema for the transcation function is also found on the root directory.
 The public folder contains the front-end files such as the index html and javascript, css and icons folder.
 The public folder also contains the service-worker, manifest and a db file which enable the app to be used offline.

 ## Installation
+This app is available on Heroku: https://sheltered-wave-50214.herokuapp.com/

 To run on your local, you will need to do an 'npm i' on: express, morgan, mongoose and compression.

 ## Usage